Home » Tutorials » How to Control Your Mouse in Python

 move_to_position Function

-This function’s objective is to move the cursor to a specific position on the screen.
+This function’s job is to move the cursor to a specific position on the screen.
 It takes three parameters: x and y, which are the horizontal and vertical coordinates to which we want the cursor to move, and absolute, an optional parameter.

 When absolute is set to True (the default), it moves the cursor to the position (x, y), making the movement absolute.
 Otherwise, when it is set to False, the cursor moves relatively to its current position by adding x and y pixels to the initial position, resulting in a new position (new_x + x, new_y + y).